© 2026 Kansas City Public Radio

 The Overland Park proposal had sparked opposition from adjacent homeowners, the nearby Jewish Community Center and T-Mobile, which has offices on the site.

-The fallout this week leaves Washington Square Park as the last broadly publicized possibility.
+Washington Square Park is one of the other main, broadly publicized possibilities.
 The park is surrounded on two sides by Crown Center, served by the streetcar, and an easy walk from Union Station or the Crossroads Arts District.

 Unlike a proposal to tear down blocks of viable businesses in the Crossroads and build in the district, which voters rejected decisively two years ago, the Washington Square site would require clearing only an old insurance company office building.